LeopoldSallan/LeopoldSallan/README.md

   </p>
   <p align="center">
   <samp>
-  I am a developer passionate about technology and its applications in the world.
-I'm always learning new things and trying to improve my skills.
+  I am passionate about technology and its applications in the world.
+I'm always learning new things and trying to improve myself and my skills.
   🌍  I'm based in France.
   </samp>
 <h2 align="center">Get in Touch</h2>